 Both 1st class and 2nd class seats are available on both trains.

-Zurich to Interlaken train fares (via Lucerne) start from CHF 51 per adult in 2nd class (regular fare).
+The train cost from Zurich to Interlaken (via Lucerne) starts from CHF 51 per adult in 2nd class (regular fare).

 Read below for information on discounted fares, child fares and Swiss travel passes.